Chapter 33 BWV 52 Falsche Welt, dir trau ich nicht

 Bars 10-12 motives A and B combined above a flowing semi-quaver bass line constructed of A in both its original and inverted forms.

 Of course, this is also an example of superbly skilled compositional technique, making the most economic and imaginative use of a couple of basic musical shapes.
-The point is simply that Bach’s consummate technical skill is inextricably combined with the representations of the textual imagery so as to provide us with a musical metaphor of great, almost subliminal, force.
+The point is simply that Bach’s consummate technical skill is inextricably combined with the representations of the textual imagery so as to provide us with a musical metaphor of great, often subliminal, force.

 When the soprano enters, the violins oscillate between unison and two-part writing.
 Thus the texture of the movement alternates between 2, 3, 4 and 5 part writing, a further example of the allegorical symbolism.

-The second recitative again eschews support from the available upper strings or oboes which is slightly surprising considering the warmer and more affirmative character of the text----God is true and faithful and I shall commit to Him my mind and soul.
+The second recitative again eschews support from the available upper strings or oboes, which is slightly surprising considering the warmer and more affirmative character of the text----God is true and faithful and I shall commit to Him my mind and soul.
 The key phrase----God is always true—is stated at the beginning, middle and no less than three times at the end; there can be no doubt of the emphasis of this message which Bach sets consistently to similar descending phrases.

 The last statements of this affirmation of personal faith emerge as a flowing arioso duet between the voice and the continuo line.

 The two arias are differentiated by key, mode, tempo, rhythm and instrumentation.
 Now three oboes act throughout as a choir against which the solo voice is highlighted.
-Bach’s three oboe arias, frequently written for the bass voice, have an element of the opera buffo about them, a droll sense of the comic which, post-Mozart, listeners may interpret quite differently.
+Bach’s three oboe arias, frequently written for the bass voice, often have an element of the opera buffo about them, a droll sense of the comic which, post-Mozart, listeners may interpret quite differently.
 Bach’s intention was more likely to have been to create a sense of positive solidarity, aligning oneself with the Lord and letting the world operate as it may.

 Certainly the writing for the oboes conveys a sense of unity and concord.
 They operate as a group throughout, there being no solo passages and only an occasional flicker of two-part writing.
 The initial repeated musical motive is the epitome of potency and accord.